seidelmartin/nest-koa-adapter/README.md

 ### Missing parts

- - Static assets are not yet implemented
  - Setting view engine is not implemented
  - Rendering of static pages is not yet implemented
- - CORS settings are not yet implemented
- - Not found handler is not yet implemented

 ## How to use